Carl A. Kemme

-Carl Alan Kemme (born August 14, 1960) is an American prelate of the Roman Catholic Church.
-Since 2014, he has been serving as bishop of the Diocese of Wichita in Kansas.
+Carl Alan Kemme (born August 14, 1960) is an American Catholic prelate who serves as bishop of Wichita in Kansas.

 Biography

 Early life

 Carl Kemme was born on August 14, 1960, in Effingham, Illinois to Donald and Marita (Kortte) Kemme, who ran a farm near Shumway, Illinois.
 Carl Kemme has four brothers and one sister.
-Kemme attended Shumway Elementary School in Shumway and then Beecher City High School in Beecher City.
+Kemme attended Shumway Elementary School and then Beecher City High School.
 After deciding to study for the priesthood, Kemme transferred to St. Henry's Preparatory Seminary in Belleville, Illinois, where he finished high school.

 After high school, Kemme enrolled at Immaculate Conception Seminary in Springfield, Illinois.
 He later graduated from Cardinal Glennon College in St. Louis and Kenrick Seminary in St. Louis with a Bachelor of Arts degree and a Master of Divinity degree.

 Priesthood

 Kemme was ordained a priest for the Diocese of Springfield in Illinois at the Cathedral of the Immaculate Conception by Bishop Daniel L. Ryan on May 10, 1986.
 After his ordination, Kemme served as parochial vicar in the following parishes in Illinois: